-A mileage log for taxes can lead to large savings, but what does the IRS require from your records?
-Follow these best practices to avoid an audit. ✓ Shop now!
+A mileage log for taxes can lead to large savings but what does the IRS require from your records?
+Follow these best practices to avoid an audit. ✓ Learn more!

 Your mileage log and mileage logs can lead to significant savings through the mileage deduction or as a business expense.
 In 2022, the mileage rate was 58.5 cents per mile for January through June, and increased to 62.5 cents per mile after July 1.

 According to MileIQ, the leading automatic mileage tracking app, an average MileIQ Unlimited user deducts gets reimbursed $7,696 per year.
 But, what does the IRS require in your documentation?
 And how can you make it easier to track your mileage for a business expense?
 See how your mileage log books can help you.

 A mileage log is a spreadsheet or logbook that holds records of the number of miles that you have traveled in your vehicle for business purposes only over a period of time.
 With a mileage log, you can use it to claim a tax deduction or reimbursement from your employer.

 You can deduct the mileage you put on a personal vehicle for business purposes (or, you might get an expense from your business).
 This applies to 1099 workers: self-employed, small business owners and freelancers.
 But, you need to keep a full and accurate mileage log of all of your drives in order to claim the deduction.
 Your employer might also want you to track your mileage for business expenses.

 Your business drives include trips to meet company clients, pick up supplies, drives between work offices and more.
 For example, if you are a real estate agent, all of those house-hunting drives can really add up.
 Logging the miles driven can be beneficial come tax time.
 Importantly, you can't deduct your commute to or from the office.
 We've put together a list of what the IRS considers business drives.